changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

-Both the basic GA and the island model GA successfully estimated the AR and MA orders (\(p=1\) and \(q=1\)) and identified changepoints near their true locations.
-The island model GA required fewer generations than the basic GA, highlighting its computational advantage.
-Since GA is a stochastic search algorithm (as mentioned earlier), results may vary slightly across simulations.
-The distance metric function \texttt{cptDist} can still be used to measure differences between changepoint configurations, as described in the previous subsection.
+Both the basic genetic algorithm and the island model genetic algorithm successfully estimated the AR and MA orders (\(p=1\) and \(q=1\)) and identified changepoints near their true locations.
+The island model genetic algorithm required fewer generations than the basic genetic algorithm, highlighting its computational advantage.
+Since genetic algorithms are stochastic search algorithms (as mentioned earlier), results may vary slightly across simulations.
+The distance metric function \texttt{cpt\_dist} can still be used to measure differences between changepoint configurations, as described in the previous subsection.

-In a simulation study of 1000 runs using the same setup as above, Table \ref{tab:LocationestOrderTab} and Figure \ref{fig:locationComparisonorder} summarize the results for both the basic GA and the island model GA.
+In a simulation study of 1000 runs using the same setup as above, Table \ref{tab:LocationestOrderTab} and Figure \ref{fig:locationComparisonorder} summarize the results for both the basic genetic algorithm and the island model genetic algorithm implementations in \CRANpkg{changepointGA}.
+A direct comparison with the \CRANpkg{GA} package is not available in this setting, because \CRANpkg{GA} does not provide joint estimation of ARMA orders and changepoint locations.
 Table \ref{tab:LocationestOrderTab} reports the empirical frequency distributions of the estimated number of changepoints and ARMA(\(p\), \(q\)) orders.
-The correct number of changepoints was identified in 73.5\% of runs with the basic GA and 71.6\% with the island model GA.
-Across all 16 possible (\(p\), \(q\)) combinations from \(\{0,1,2,3\}\), 94.8\% of the simulations correctly recovered the true ARMA model orders (\(p = 1\), \(q = 1\)) for both algorithms.
-These results can be further improved by increasing the population size and adjusting the stopping criteria, as demonstrated in the previous section, at the cost of slightly greater runtime.
+The correct number of changepoints was identified in 83.5\% of runs with the basic genetic algorithm and 91.7\% with the island model genetic algorithm.
+Across all 16 possible ($p$, $q$) combinations from $\{0,1,2,3\}$, 59.5\% of the simulations correctly recovered the true ARMA model orders ($p = 1$, $q = 1$) for the basic genetic algorithm, and 80.7\% correctly recovered the true orders for the island model genetic algorithm.